paige-arsene-cayt-nlp-project/games-nlp/README.md

 ## Reproducing this project
 <hr style="background-color:silver;height:3px;" />

-> In order to reproduce this project you will need your own environment file and access to the database.
+> In order to reproduce this project you will need .....

 You can reproduce this project with the following steps:
 > - Read this README
 > - Clone the repository or download all files into your working directory
 > - Add your environment file to your working directory: